ScaledMarkets/dabl/langref/README.md

 *something* - indicates that "something" is a value such as an identifier, string, or numeric value.

+( someting ) - indicates that "something" is treated as a group.

+something | anotherthing - indicates that "something" and "anotherthing" are mutually exclusive.

 `something` - indicates that "something" is verbatim.